trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/prepare-account.md

    octez-client bootstrapped
    ```

+   The client waits until it is connected and the node is running at the current level.
-   If the client is connected and the node is running properly, the response is `Node is bootstrapped`.
+   When it is connected and the node is updated, the command prints the message `Node is bootstrapped`.
    The time it takes depends on how many blocks the node must retrieve to catch up from the snapshot to the current head block.

 1. Optional: Hide the Octez client's network warning message by running this command: